 From Table 1, it can also be seen that interpreting literature on using or deploying voice properties for the pleasant voice effect is fairly sparse.
 The only works in relation to this are Lambeau (2006), Harris (2015) and Horváth (2017).
 It is interesting that Lambeau and Harris, who are both seasoned interpreters, suggest using a voice coach to achieve a pleasant voice.
 Since voice coaches are experts in voice training, it would be ideal to have their help in interpreter education.
-However, due to the high cost for voice coaching (Trewin, 2003), we do not think this approach is realistic for interpreter training.
-In our view, the fact that a voice coach will be able to help because they know individuals' voice problem(s) indicates that interpreting tutors will be able to help, too, as long as the assessment criteria for voice are clear.
+However, due to the high cost for voice coaching (Trewin, 2003), this approach may not be realistic for interpreter training.
+In my view, the fact that a voice coach will be able to help because they know individuals' voice problem(s) indicates that interpreting tutors will be able to help, too, as long as the assessment criteria for voice are clear.

-Elusiveness of Voice in Literature on Public Speaking
+Elusiveness of voice in literature on public speaking

 Table 2 presents the existing mass media literature related to voice and/or (un)pleasant voice and the existing interpreting literature where interpreters' voice or (un)pleasant voice is compared to that of people working in mass media.
-As with Table 1, only positive answers to our four questions for literature review are indicated.
+As with Table 1, only positive answers to the four questions for literature review are indicated.